Skip to Content

 But do get into the habit of snipping away at strays and split-ends now and again to keep it looking more impressive as it grows to your desired length.

-It often has the subtle moisturizing properties of beard oil but isn’t as overbearing or heavy as beard wax can be.
+It isn’t usually as overbearing or heavy as beard wax can be.

 At the same time, it has some hold.
 In other words, it’ll keep beard hairs in place, which is something that beard oil can’t do.

-It may not have as strong of a hold as beard wax, but enough to get some basic grooming and styling needs dealt with.
+It may not have as strong of a hold as beard wax, but enough to get some basic grooming and styling needs dealing with.

-It’s great for taming strays and flattening beard hair.
+It’s good for taming strays and flattening beard hair.
 Beard hairs will start to stick out and fall out of line as the beard grows longer.

-Flattening them in your desired direction will make the beard look thicker as a whole.
+Flattening them in your desired direction should make the beard look fuller overall.

 At the risk of sounding like Captain Obvious, no two beards are the same.